All about Shoes

 • Measure your feet at the end of the day when they're largest

-• Trace both feet and use measurements from the larger one
+• Always measure both feet and use the larger foot's measurement for sizing

 What You’ll Need